-One of the perks of being a small business owner is the tax deductions you can take advantage of, including writing off trips and vacations.
+One of the perks of being a small business owner is the tax deductions you can take advantage of, including how to write off a business trip or vacation.
 You just need to know your motives before you go!

 To begin, you need to understand your trip needs to have a business purpose for it to be eligible as a tax deduction.
 The key element to writing off your trip is that its primary purpose is business.

-When it comes to business trips—and all business expenses—the IRS requires your trip to be both ordinary and necessary to be deductible.
+When it comes to the topic of how to write off vacations—and all business expenses—the IRS requires your trip to be both ordinary and necessary to be deductible.

 In IRS lingo, ordinary means it’s an expense “that is common and accepted in your business,” while necessary means “an expense that is helpful and appropriate for your business.”